SeatwaveOpenSource/psakify/README.md

 * Remove-Directory: Recursively deletes a path silently
 * Get-AssemblyFileVersion: Accepts a path to an AssemblyInfo.cs and gets the version
 * Set-Version: Accepts a project path and a version.
 If no version is specified, it will read it from AssemblyInfo.cs otherwise it will write it to AssemblyInfo.cs
-* Resolve-PackageVersion: Accepts a string, if not empty just returns it, else it will create a time stamped version
+* <a name="resolve-package-version">Resolve-PackageVersion</a>: Accepts piped input and a string.
+If the string is empty it just returns the piped input, otherwise it resolves the pre-release version from the given string by replacing "{date}" with the current time stamp formatted as `yyMMddHHmm`.
 * Import-Scripts: Accepts an array of predefined scripts.
 The list of available scripts is:
   * properties
   * clean